Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/noapps.md

 *blame [Filippo Erik Negroni](mailto:f dot e dot negroni at googlemail dot com>) about this document*

-The rules array is initialised, by default, to treat windows of class `Gimp` and `Firefox` in a special way.
+The rules array is initialized, by default, to treat windows of class `Gimp` and `Firefox` in a special way.
-If, like me, you don't want any application to be treated in a special way, you must be careful when editing the rules array initialisation code.
+If, like me, you don't want any application to be treated in a special way, you must be careful when editing the rules array initialization code.

 The original code describes what each value represents within the Rule structure.